-Gábor Abendschein, the ever-present current owner can be recognized by donning a white lab coat.
-He has been in charge since 1983.
-You order, Gábor schleps over wearing a slightly annoyed expression and prepares your fröccs (a wine spritzer, the most popular order) using a measuring ladle that’s more likely to appear in a museum these days.
+Opened in 1948, Mátra Borozó is one of the oldest and quirkiest wine bars in Budapest, a genuine throwback.
+Instead of a regular bar counter, a simple metal box equipped with wine containers stands in the middle of the space.
+Owner Gábor Abendschein, donning a white lab coat, mans the bar with a perennially annoyed expression on his face as he shleps over to prepare your fröccs (a wine spritzer, the most popular order).
+He uses a measuring ladle that’s more likely to appear in a museum these days.
 The classic fröccs — two parts wine, one part seltzer water — costs about €1.
 If you’re looking to knock yourself out with Hungarian brandy, try a couple of the 26 types of pálinka.

-The dim back section offers an intimate refuge, not to mention the “secret room” in the very back, attached to the kitchen.
-If you get hungry, order the grilled sandwich blanketed in creamy mushroom, melted cheese, and slices of crispy bacon (€1.3).
-It's very good.
-I also recommend the sausage with a side of mustard and grated horseradish (€3).
-Don't leave before checking out the artworks on the wood-clad walls that ricochet between darker and lighter themes.
-Regular customers gifted them to Gábor, and some are available for sale.
+The faintly lit rear section offers an intimate hideaway, not to mention the “secret room” in the very back attached to the kitchen.
+There are a couple of delicious snacks here, including the grilled sandwiches (creamy mushroom and slices of crispy bacon), the roasted sausage with a side of mustard, and the finger foods in the display up front.
+Don't leave before scanning the artworks on the walls that ricochet between darker and lighter themes; regular customers gifted them to Gábor and some are available for sale.